kiichi/CourseraBigData/neo4j/README.md

 ## Key Binding

 * Up / Down arrow - toggle history of commands
+* Use Ctrl + Up / Down arrow to toggle if the history is multiple lines
 * Double click the query and it pops in
 * Ctrl + Enter - Execute